Bring the beauty and coziness of Thanksgiving with these 25 easy Thanksgiving ideas.

 How fun would it be to have dessert with those you love via Facetime, Zoom, or other video chat channels?

 This year our family decided instead of eating dessert after our big Thanksgiving meal we are all eating a Thanksgiving Pie Family

 Breakfast!
 Our little ones will love it!

-We are pulling out the pie and the whipped cream and the ice cream and eating it for breakfast all together!
+We are pulling out the pie and the whipped cream and the ice cream and eating it for breakfast altogether!
 Since some of us will be on the west coast and some on the east coast breakfast makes sense.
-And it is so fun!
+And it is so much fun!